hamzahashmi556/hamzahashmi556/README.md

 ### Hi there 👋

-### I am a computer science graduating from UBIT, University of Karachi on 2025
+### I am Computer Science Under Graudate from UBIT, University of Karachi

+### I am currently working as a iOS app Developer

+### I am interested in Machine Learning & Artificial Intelligence

 <!--
 **hamzahashmi556/hamzahashmi556** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.